-The analysis of small-scale soil variability in modeling the $T{\rm B}$ of snow-covered surfaces is conducted using the SEex from the transect during the BJ{Jan} and BJ{Feb} campaigns.
-The BJ{Jan} SEex data represent the variability within a 30 m transect in a relatively homogeneous mineral soil area (quarry).
-The BJ{Feb} SEex were conducted at four different locations in clearings with organic soil and within about 1 km from each other.
+The analysis of small-scale soil variability in modeling the $T{\rm B}$ of snow-covered surfaces is conducted using the SEex from the transect during the JB{Jan} (mineral soil) and JB{Feb} campaigns (organic soil).
+The JB{Jan} SEex data represent the variability within a 30 m transect in a relatively homogeneous mineral soil area (quarry).
+The JB{Feb} SEex were conducted at four different locations in clearings with organic soil and within about 1 km from each other.
 The strategy behind the evaluation of the small-scale spatial variability on snow-covered $T{\rm B}$ is to first calculate the soil emission variability (optimization of σ) from SEex measurements.
 This variability is then introduced in the simulations with snow-covered surfaces to evaluate the sensitivity of $T{\rm B}$ to variability in the emission of frozen soil.